Healthdirect Free Australian health advice you can count on.

 Ways to support and maintain good mental health include:

 If your mental health does not improve, see your doctor.
 They can organise a mental health plan for you.
-Your doctor can also refer you to mental health professionals for treatment.
+Your doctor can also refer you the appropriate specialists for treatment.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.